-Our Genetics Special Interest is able to investigate areas of human genetic and epigenetics.
-The group has a range of measures on our participants genetic makeup, that is, their DNA, as well as epigenetics, which relates to how experiences and external factors in life impact which parts of your DNA code are turned on and off at different time points.
-This information is available across different ages and generations within the Raine Study.
+The Genetics Special Interest Group investigates areas of human genetic and epigenetic information.
+The group has a range of measures on for each Raine Study participant, with detailed information on the genetic sequence (code) as well as how the genetic information is packaged (epigenetics).
+Epigenetic information relates to how experiences and external factors in life impact which parts of the DNA code may be turned on and off at different time points or in different cells in the body.

-Dr Phillip Melton, The University of Western Australia
+Dr Phillip Melton, Menzies Institute for Medical Research, University of Tasmania, University of Western Australia

 Key findings over the last 30 years have included:

-Using information collected from the Raine Study participants, researchers found that childhood intelligence is determined by many genes.
-The Raine Study data contributed to larger studies that discovered new genes related to human height, reading and language abilities, middle ear infection and others.
-Researchers also found a new gene related to the onset of puberty in boys, and that the age of puberty in girls is influenced by which parent their genes come from.
-Additionally, researcher found that DNA methylation (a mechanism that can change the activity of a DNA segment without changing its sequence) has long-term effects on body size and the distribution of fat, muscle and bone in the body.
+Using information collected from the Raine Study participants, researchers found that genetics and epigenetics play a crucial role in determining various characteristics and abilities including birth weight, childhood and adulthood height and weight, the risk of obesity and its related disease in adulthood, childhood intelligence, reading and language abilities, the timing of onset of puberty in boys and girls, middle ear infection and others.
+Potential has also been discovered to identify a subset of the population at risk for developing disease (based on genetics), allowing clinicians to provide targeted treatment for the best possible treatment outcome.
+Additionally, researchers found that DNA methylation (a mechanism that can change the activity of a DNA segment without changing its sequence) has long-term effects on body size and the distribution of fat, muscle and bone in the body.

 - Childhood intelligence is determined by many genes.
 Benyamin B, Pourcain Bst, Davis OS, Davies G, Hansell NK, Brion M-JA, Kirkpatrick RM, et al. Childhood Intelligence Is Heritable, Highly Polygenic and Associated with FNBP1L.
 Molecular Psychiatry.
 2014;19(2): 253-8.